ethereum/web3.py/docs/web3.eth.rst

     dictionary with the following keys.

     * ``fromBlock``: ``integer/tag`` - (optional, default: "latest") Integer
-      block number, or one of predefined block identifiers "latest", "pending", "earliest", "safe", or "finalized".
+      block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.
     * ``toBlock``: ``integer/tag`` - (optional, default: "latest") Integer
-      block number, or one of predefined block identifiers "latest", "pending", "earliest", "safe", or "finalized".
+      block number, or "latest" for the last mined block or "pending", "earliest" for not yet mined transactions.
     * ``address``: ``string`` or list of ``strings``, each 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.